jreiher2003/computer_networking/information_gathering.md

-#Network analysis information gathering (using linux-kali-rolling)
+#Network analysis footprinting and information gathering (using linux-kali-rolling)
+#### 7 steps to footprinting
+1. Information gathering
+2. Determining the network range
+3. Identifying active machines
+4. Finding open ports and access points
+5. OS fingerprinting
+6. Fingerprinting services
+7. Mapping the network

 ## Nmap - Network exploration tool and security / port scanner
 [scripts to use with nmap](nmap.org/nsedoc/)  to detect vulnerability's